Autodesk-Forge/forge-createfamily-revit/README.md

     git config --global http.sslverify "false"

 ### Limitation
-- Only Double Hung window is supported
-- Currently, the Window family template which is used to create the family is hardcoded, will improve this to let user specify the template later.
+- The Window family template which is used to create the family should be uploaded first.

 ## License
 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.